b-pardi/Marker-Tracker/README.md

         - The software will let you record multiple videos each with multiple markers, but will not be able to handle analysis
         - If you need to record data for multiple videos each with multiple markers, you can rerun the tracking operation on the same video and selecting a different object to track, essentially 1 marker per tracking operation, but multiple tracking operations are done on the same video.

+- Enter an optional label that will be associated with the data you are about to record.
+    - This label will appear in the output file and in the plot legend
+    - If no label indicated, will just show the default 'data i' where i is in the dataset index
+    - **Note** If you plan on utilizing the average marker velocity boxplot feature, ensure that you use datalabels, and put a condition in there that will be later used to group data together in boxes in the plot.
+More details below in the cell velocity plot section

 - Select either marker tracking or necking point detection
 - Specify parameters (detailed below)
 - Click submit, each option's process is described below
+    - **Note** if there was a mistake or error in an appended tracking operation, the 3 buttons on the bottom left allow you to remove the most recently appended recorded data from each of the 3 tracking operations separately

 ## Individual Tracking Operation Details
 ### Marker Tracking